In the medieval times of Japan, the samurai warriors were employed to serve with nobility and protect the land of the wealthy.

 For many of us today, attaining full capacity of even one of these virtues could be a challenge.
 Engrained in history and preserved through time, the spiritual warrior of the modern era can use these principles as a daily mantra, or a guiding light for everyday moral conduct.

-The development of the seven virtues of bushido translate into clarity, power, and vitality that can be carried into all aspects of life.
+The development of the seven virtues of bushido translates into clarity, power, and vitality that can be carried into all aspects of life.
 A path of pure strength and mental fortitude in the face of modern challenge.

 Recommended Resources About Ancient Teachings and Personal Development: